zetlen/hugtight/README.md

 **CLI for devs to turn twitter app/dev tokens into user tokens**

+![hugtight](img/mr_twit.jpg)

 > Mr Twit was good at catching birds.
 On the day before Bird Pie day, he would put the ladder up against The Big Dead Tree and climb into the branches with a bucket of glue and a paint-brush.
 The glue he used was something called HUGTIGHT and it was stickier than any other glue in the world.
-He would paint it along the tops of all the branches and then go away.

-![hugtight](img/mr_twit.jpg)

 ## usage